Farewell Crazy Horse

 1990 - Mark Lawrenson was sacked as Manager of basement club Peterborough United after thirteen months in charge.
 He was replaced by Dave Booth, who immediately led them to promotion.

 2017 – Ex-reds keeper Brad Friedel was named Head Coach of New England Revolution.
+On the same day, future red Xherdan Shaqiri played in a World Cup play-off as Switzerland won 1-0 in Northern Ireland.

 1965 - Short-lived reds winger Jimmy Carter was born in Hammersmith.
 He spent just nine months at Anfield after signing from Millwall for £800,000 in January 1991, making only eight appearances before leaving for Arsenal at a loss of £300,000.